 I’m sure you’ve heard many fantastic things about Squarespace, specifically about its state-of-the-art welcome page that is redesigned at least a few times a year, its high-end, polished designs and extremely friendly tech support.

 Just in case that’s the first time you hear about Squarespace, let me inform you that it doesn’t offer free accounts.
 Hence, Squarespace customers are all paid users who have a clear vision of what they really want to build.
 No annoying ads or footer links, just your website and your brand.
 No spammy or abandoned websites.
 I like that philosophy.
+But what are the real Squarespace websites characteristics?
+I’ve tested those Squarespace examples with Pingdom Website Speed Test and Google PageSpeed Insights and here’s the result:

 Example 1: Squarespace